VictoriaMetrics/VictoriaMetrics/README.md

 ### Replication and data safety

 VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath`.
-We recommend storing data on [Google Compute Engine persistent disks](https://cloud.google.com/compute/docs/disks/#pdspecs), since they are protected from data loss and data corruption.
+It is recommended storing data on [Google Compute Engine persistent disks](https://cloud.google.com/compute/docs/disks/#pdspecs), since they are protected from data loss and data corruption.
 They also provide consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.
 HDD-based persistent disks should be enough for the majority of use cases.

+It is recommended using durable replicated persistent volumes in Kubernetes.

 ### Backups

-We'd recommend performing periodical backups from [instant snapshots](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) for protecting from user errors such as accidental data deletion.
+It is recommended performing periodical backups from [instant snapshots](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282) for protecting from user errors such as accidental data deletion.

 The following steps must be performed for each `vmstorage` node for creating a backup: